 A great example would be, if a word like gymnastic is used in the English language as the source language, it will remain the same way in any other language which is your target language.
 In most cases this happens for words or phrases which have no translation in the target language.
 This is a very common technique in translation and one that will come in handy in a lot of scenarios.
 A lot of words are usually not translatable in another language and that is where borrowing comes in play.
 Translators would commonly borrow the words or phrases when it makes more sense using them as they are or when they are planning on adding a scholarly flavor to their translation work.
 It’s important to note that borrowed words must be italicized when used in any target language.

 There are different writing systems in different languages.
 Some have the same system and others don’t.
-Some of these systems are Arabic, Cyrillic, Chinese, Japanese, Korean, Thai, and the Indian languages.
-In the English language it is commonly known that the Roman (Latin) alphabet is what is used.
-When you have to translate a text from other writing systems into the English language, that is what is referred to as transliteration.
+Some of these systems are Arabic, Cyrillic, Chinese, Japanese, Korean, Thai, and Indian languages.
+In the English language, it is commonly known that the Roman (Latin) alphabet is used.
+When you have to translate a text from other writing systems into the English language, that is referred to as transliteration.

 Be sure to note that English borrowings from languages using non-Roman writing systems also require transliteration – perestroika, sampan, karaoke, tofu are examples from the above

 Loan translation is basically a technique where meaning is transferred from the source language into a target language.
-It is a form of translation technique where foreign words and phrases are literally translated into a target language with same meaning while creating a totally new term.
+It is a translation technique where foreign words and phrases are translated into a target language with the same meaning while creating a totally new term.

 This is one technique that is commonly known vastly by both translators and non-translators.
 It is what non-translators think translation is in a nutshell.
 It is a form of literal translation where words and phrases are translated in their natural form with an aim of creating meaning in the target language.
 This is also referred to as literal translation or meta-phrasing.
 It is a natural translation technique.